Glossary

 One of the Three Ethical Commitments; the principle that what a keeper’s device sees, hears, records, and reports is the keeper’s to govern.

-The full doctrinal statement is Codex §V.6 (the Core Tenet).
-Origins names this as one of the three ethical commitments alongside Commons of Pattern and Mending Before Replacement.
-Encryption, local processing, data sovereignty, and the right to refuse observation are framed as commitments, not preferences.
-The commitment names surveillance — by corporation, state, advertiser, or platform — as trespass across the threshold of the home.
+The full doctrinal statement is Codex §V.6.
+Origins names this alongside Commons of Pattern and Mending Before Replacement as one of the three ethical commitments.
+Encryption, local processing, data sovereignty, and the right to refuse observation are doctrine, not preferences.
+The trespass the commitment names is surveillance — by corporation, state, advertiser, or platform — across the threshold of the home.

 See: Codex §V.6.
 See also: Audit, Living, Three Ethical Commitments.